Perinatal Depression and Anxiety (PNDA)

 1 in 5 birth parents, and up to 1 in 10 non-birth parents experience problematic symptoms of anxiety and/or depression during the perinatal period.

-- Unexplained behaviour and/or thinking changes (which may include paranoia – for example that the baby will be harmed)
+- Unexplained behaviour and/or changes in thinking (which may include paranoia – for example that the baby will be harmed)

 - Noticeable and unexplained shift in perceptions (including believing things are real which are not real)